xurxodiz/sorin/README.md

 `make clean-past` clears the log of past generated sentences (see above in *How it works* for more info on the checks performed).

-There's also a (Python3 too) script called `scripts/markov` that can be used by piping the corpus directly into it.
-It will generate the JSON dictionaries on the fly (no dump) and use them to generate a chain.
-It saves no state, so repeats are possible (no check against previous generations).
-The corpus must be a single file, with each sentence in a line, and words separated by a space.
-Example use:

-    cat myfile.txt | scripts/markov

-Of course if you are creative and thanks to the magic of pipes, you can do stuff like

-    cat *.csv | cut -f2 -d"," | scripts/markov

-Or symlink the script from `/usr/local/bin` or somewhere else in your `PATH`, etc.

-By default, it sets the maximum length at 140 like a tweet, but you can pass it a parameter to modify it:

-  cat *.txt | scripts/markov 256